ksevindik/ksevindik.github.io/_posts/2010-01-12-how-to-detect-jdbc-connection-leakages-with-c3p0.md

+---
+layout: post
-# How to Detect JDBC Connection Leakages with C3P0
+title: How to Detect JDBC Connection Leakages with C3P0
+author: Kenan Sevindik
+---

 First of all, I must say that the whole credit for discovering this feature goes to my colleague [İlker Çelik](http://www.blogger.com/icelik@gmail.com).
 In a big codebase with lots of 3rd party libraries and frameworks interacting with JDBC connections, it might be difficult to trap